NAP Consistency & How It's Destroying Your SEO

 NAP (Name/Address/phone) consistency seems to be one of those things that you don’t know the importance of until it’s too late – or at least until it’s a massive task to attempt to correct.
 Though often overlooked, NAP consistency is an important factor for local search engine optimisation.

 What is NAP consistency?

 NAP consistency refers to the uniformity of your business information across the web.
 In other words, are your business name, address, phone number and website details consistent across all its citations online?

-This is why it is so important to ensure you NAP consistency is correct, it can dramatically affect how your business performs in the rankings.
-If there is enough inconsistency present, it may suppress your listing in Google and other search engine’s rankings to protect its users from potentially unreliable information.
+This is why it is so important to ensure your NAP consistency is correct.
+It can dramatically affect how your business performs in the rankings.
+If there is enough inconsistency present, it may suppress your listing in Google and other search engines’ rankings to protect its users from potentially unreliable information.

 Unfortunately for many businesses the effects of NAP inconsistency are still not very well known, and it is not taken as seriously as it could be.
-Even some SEO service providers who are aware it, do not know how to correct its ill effects.
+Even some SEO service providers who are aware of it do not know how to correct its ill effects.

 How to fix NAP inconsistency

 It’s easy to go along and fix one or two incorrect listings.
 But don’t be surprised if they pop back up again within a few days.

 A single authority for business data doesn't exist, so even if you correct one listing – that one site may see your NAP information listed again differently elsewhere and re-create it automatically.
 Don’t be discouraged — though difficult, it is possible to clean up without costing you the earth.

 Ideally, all your online citations should match what is on your website, your Google My Business profile and all social media pages, and should include a direct landline number.